2021 European Amateur Team Championship: Teams

 13 national teams contested the event.
 England, Scotland and Wales did not compete.

 Winners

 Host nation Spain led the opening 36-hole stroke-play competition with a 17-under-par score of 693, four strokes ahead of Sweden with defending champion team Germany in third place a further four strokes behind.

-There was no official award for the lowest individual score, but individual leader was Eugenio López-Chacarra, Spain, with a 9-under-par score of 133, one stroke ahead of Pontus Nyholm, Sweden and Jean de Wouters d'Oplinter, Belgium.
+There was no official award for the lowest individual score, but individual leader was Eugenio Chacarra, Spain, with a 9-under-par score of 133, one stroke ahead of Pontus Nyholm, Sweden and Jean de Wouters d'Oplinter, Belgium.

 Team Denmark won the gold medal, earning their first title, beating team France in the final 5–1.

 Team Belgium earned the bronze on third place, after beating Spain 6–1 in the bronze match.